cdjc/hamurabi/README.md

 # HAMURABI.BAS In Python 3

+**Status: The Python GOTO module I'm using is currently broken.
+It looks like it will be fixed shortly.
+In the meantime, this code is broken.
+I looked at ways around it and decided it was too much work to be worth it.**

 This code is my very direct port to Python 3 of the famous HAMURABI.BAS, Creative Computing's port to a more modern BASIC of Peter Turnbull's port to 8K Microsoft BASIC of